braydenrobert/BraydensBookStore/BraydensBookStore/README.txt

 Added Upsert.cshtml to Views/Product from teachers online notes Copied category.js and renamed it to product, changed URL(s) inside _Layout.cshtml added Product to dropdown menu

+2023-04-23
+02:45
+Added coverType.js to fix error for deletion and display when adding new Cover Type Updated SP_Call Execute command to actually work for grabbing ProcsForCoverTypes Added Migration AddStoredProcForCoverType(20230423063255) Changed SD.cs to have procs for storing to db
+Updated Index of Cover Type to include new coverType.js